Finding your weekly fee

-I use a sliding scale to work out your fee, which will be between £40 and £60 per session, depending on your income.
+I use a sliding scale to work out your fee, which is between £30 and £80 per session depending on your total current income.

-2) If you are in a relationship in which you share some or all of your finances, please add together both your total incomes, before tax and from all sources, to reach your 'working total' (i.e. your total combined income as a couple).
-Then halve this figure.
-Now take this new, halved figure and use it in the table below to work out your personal session fee.
+2) If you are in a relationship in which you share some or all of your finances, please add together both your total incomes before tax and from all sources, to reach your total combined income as a couple.
+Now halve this joint total, and use this new halved figure on the table below to work out your session fee.

-++ NB: I know that in some circumstances, you may not want your fees to be based on the joint income of you and your partner (for example, if you want to keep your therapy confidential from your partner).
-Please do feel free to talk this through with me at our first meeting, and together we will find a fee that is fair, taking your unique and particular circumstances into account ++
+++ NB: I am aware that in some circumstances, you may not want your session fee to be based on the joint total incomes of you and your partner (for example, if you need to keep your therapy confidential from your partner).
+If this is your situation, please talk this through with me at our first meeting, and together we will find a fee that is fair, taking your unique and particular circumstances into account ++

 £20,000-£25,000 per year = £45